ricardormotta/LTV_analysis/README.md

 ## Project Structure

 The directory structure shows two main folders:
-- `ltv-ml-project`: Contains the whole data pipeline, which consists of a kedro project.
+* `ltv-ml-project`: Contains the whole data pipeline, which consists of a kedro project.
 It also include the notebooks used in the data exploration and analysis.
 Read more in (here)[https://docs.kedro.org/en/0.18.3/faq/architecture_overview.html]
-- `prediction_app`: Contains the code to deploy the models in a Streamlit web app, that can enable end-users to run predictions with different inputs.
+* `prediction_app`: Contains the code to deploy the models in a Streamlit web app, that can enable end-users to run predictions with different inputs.
 The app is being deployed (here)[https://ltv-analysis-66dlatsw4q-uc.a.run.app/].

-The sub-fol

 ```
 .